Zenith Royal 500 Series Transistor Radios – The “Owl Eye” Radios

 In 1964 Zenith released the 500E-1 (chassis 8KT40Z2) and 500H-1(chassis 8LT40Z1) models.
 These were somewhat cheapened chassis fit into the existing 500E and H cabinets, so you have to look inside to see if you had an old or new model.
 They were still decent performers but were a notch below their predecessors.
 They both sold for $39.95 and were certainly much better performers than competing sets at that price.

-Following models which are not coveted much by Zenith collectors include the completely different (and inferior) 500L, N and G models; all quite removed from the glory days of the original 500’s.
+Following models which are not coveted much by Zenith collectors include the completely different (yet excellent) 500L, N and G models – although some sources claim these were not good radios I’ve found that not to be true…they perform very well.
 For a look at the entire portable Zenith line of the era I strongly recommend Norman Smith’s excellent book, “Zenith Transistor Radios – Evolution Of A Classic” from Schiffer Books.

 Minor Variations: Repair technicians know that even within the main versions of any given model there were often minor changes and upgrades made along the way, and Zenith was no exception.
 Even within a given chassis number you may find several slightly different versions, often referenced by a color dot in the battery compartment.
 This was usually done to accommodate changing parts availability and although it seldom affects performance it is something a repair person must be aware of.
 These sub-variants may have different components and the circuit boards may have different layouts.
 Always check your radio against your service information to see if there are differences.